The space under your decking can be attractive to rats because it provides a safe shelter.

 While rodent bait stations kill rats, they aren’t humane.
 They also create the challenge of finding the dead rats once they consume the bait.

-Since rats don’t die instantly after being poisoned, you may end up with a foul stench of dead rats.
+Since rats don’t die instantly after being poisoned, you may face the foul stench of dead rats.
 Unless the rats die in the open, it can take several days before you can find and dispose of their bodies.

 You only need to put an attractive bait inside a rat trap and set it near your deck.
-When a rat gets inside the trap to eat the bait, it’ll step on a trigger that seals the trap, imprisoning the rodent.
+When a rat enters the trap to eat the bait, it’ll step on a trigger that seals it, imprisoning the rodent.

 Signs of Rats Under Decking